Friday, June 24, 2022

 According to Tesla CEO Elon Musk, the saboteur used his insider access to make “direct code changes to the Tesla Manufacturing Operating System under false usernames and exporting large amounts of highly sensitive Tesla data to unknown third parties.”

-A phishing email gave hackers administrative access to a major health insurance company’s database.
-As a result, the exposing of 78.8 million records of personal identification information.
+A phishing email gave hackers administrative access to Anthem’s health insurance company’s database, exposing of 78.8 million records of personal identification information.
 Records stolen contained medical ID’s, social security numbers, addresses, employment history, income data, etc. They were sold on the dark web.
 The hackers had administrative access for over a month.

 The breach was discovered by a database administrator who noticed a suspicious database query running using his credentials.
 Then, he found out other credentials had been compromised.